Sexual Misconduct Policy (Title IX)

 - Sexual Assault: any involuntary sexual act in which a person is threatened, coerced,

-or forces to engage against their will, or any non-consensual sexual touching of a
+or forced to engage against their will, or any non-consensual sexual touching of a

 - Non-consensual sexual contact: Knowingly touching or fondling a person’s genitals,